-The System's Actuarial Liability leverage ratio, as shown by the yellow diamond, has historically been above the 95th percentile compared to other plans.
+The System's Actuarial Liability leverage ratio, as shown by the yellow diamond, has historically been near the 95th percentile compared to other plans.
 The higher liability leverage ratio means that the System may be more sensitive to liability risk compared to the plans in the Database.
 As the System continues to mature, more of the liability will be due to inactive members, and this ratio may increase.
-The ratio has remained relatively steady between 12 and 13 since 2006.
+The ratio has remained relatively steady between twelve and thirteen since 2006, but recently increased to above fifteen due to a decrease in valuation compensation.